 Dr. Whited’s professional interests include internal medicine, feline medicine with a special interest in Cytauxzoon felis infection, preventive care, and soft tissue surgery.
 In her spare time, she enjoys spending time with her husband and two energetic young sons.
 They especially enjoy spending time on the Wakulla River, fishing, floating, and simply relaxing.

 2019 was especially hard for Dr. Whited, having had to say goodbye to three of her beloved animals: Tater, a 14-year-old Bulldog mix; Skinny, a 15-year-old Domestic Shorthair; and Ginger, the 34-year-old Quarterhorse she learned to ride and show with.
 Then in 2020, her foster-failure shepherd mix, Dixie, also crossed the rainbow bridge at the age of 12.
 She still has a house full of four-legged family members including Jake, a loveable and rambunctious spaniel mix; Lady, a sassy calico; and South, a rescued Thoroughbred gelding.

 Cassandra Manuel, DVM

 Veterinarian / Owner

 Dr. Manuel’s professional interests include clinical pathology and cytology, dentistry, internal medicine, and soft tissue surgery.
 She enjoys volunteering for the PAWS of Wakulla local charity and providing veterinary services to the Tallahassee Museum.
-In her free time, Dr. Manuel enjoys relaxing with her husband and two daughters and spending time outdoors hiking, kayaking, and horseback riding.
+Dr. Manuel enjoys relaxing with her husband and two daughters in her free time and spending time outdoors hiking, kayaking, and horseback riding.
 Of course, Dr. Manuel’s family would not be complete without their furry companions.
-They have a goofy senior Great Dane mix she adopted during vet school named Goose and a quirky Australian Shepherd named Roo—as well as a lovable rescued tuxedo cat named Scully and the newest member of the family, a playful orange tabby cat named Sebastian.
+They have a goofy senior Great Dane mix Dr. Manuel adopted during vet school named Goose (pictured) and two felines–a lovable rescued tuxedo cat named Scully and the newest member of the family, a playful orange tabby cat called Sebastian.